BraPro/Application-for-secure-email-exchange-including-encryption-decryption-with-AES-CFB/README.md

 # Application for secure email exchange: including encryption-decryption with AES-CFB and signature based on EL-GAMAL on elliptic curve.
-Cryptography course project / ORT Braude College / Date: 6/2020
+Data Security and Cryptography  course project / ORT Braude College / Date: 6/2020